-In Bangladesh as a state policy, import of second hand foreign cars is allowed.
-Toyota steers this policy to their favour.
-Second hand Toyota cars are sold in numbers through Toyota approved dealers in Dhaka.
+- In Bangladesh as a state policy, the import of second-hand foreign cars is allowed.
+Toyota steers this policy in their favour.
+Second hand Toyota cars are sold in numbers through Toyota-approved dealers in Dhaka.

-Refurbished cars collected from buy back scheme are sold in Dhaka market.
-Toyota manages several service stations in Dhaka, Chittagong and Rajsahi to provide after sales service.
+- Refurbished cars collected from the buyback scheme are sold in the Dhaka market.
+Toyota manages several service stations in Dhaka, Chittagong and Rajshahi to provide after-sales service.

-On the contrary, in India, as a government policy, no foreign car manufacturers are allowed to sell imported cars.
-They need to form an wholly owned Indian subsidiary or to be a part of a joint venture.
-Toyota manufactures cars in India as a joint venture with Kirlosker Motors.
+- On the contrary, in India, as a government policy, no foreign car manufacturers are allowed to sell imported cars.
+They need to form a wholly-owned Indian subsidiary or to be a part of a joint venture.
+Toyota manufactures cars in India as a joint venture with Kirloskar Motors.

-If we go through the Human Resource (HR) challenges of the heavy vehicle manufacturer Volvo, we see that they have approximately 95,000 employees all over the world.
-The company promise to treat everyone with respect.
+Learn with a real-life example: If we go through the Human Resource (HR) challenges of the heavy vehicle manufacturer Volvo, we see that they have approximately 95,000 employees all over the world.
+The company promises to treat everyone with respect.
 They want to foster an inclusive culture where everyone can contribute to their full potential and be accepted for who they are, regardless of gender, gender identity, nationality, ethnic origin, religion, age, sexual orientation, any disabilities, etc.

 Policy Framework in India – A Historical Sketch

 - In India, a lot of discourses, researches and experiments on public policies used to take place in the age-old universities of Takhshashila, Vaishali and Nalanda.

 - During the time of Emperor Chandragupta Maurya, the great intellectual guru of the emperor, Chanyaka outlined the public policy of the state.

 - He authored the book “Arthashastra”, a conceptual framework of statecraft and public policy.
 In Greek city-states and the Roman empire, public policy was the centre of attraction.